SuperOfficeDocs/crmscript/docs/api-reference/global-functions/parseJSON2.md

 so.topic: reference
 ---

-# parseJSON2
+# XMLNode parseJSON2(String jsonDocument)

-Parse an JSON document and generate a tree of XMLNode's.
+Parse a JSON document and generate a tree of XMLNode's.

 ## Example